rupeshknn/rupeshknn/README.md

 - 👋 Hi, I’m `@rupeshknn`
-- 👀 I’m interested in Physics and Scientific Computing
+- 👀 I’m interested in Quantum Hardware and Scientific Computing
-- 🌱 I’m currently learning Quantum Computing (also `@qiskit` Advocate)
+- 🌱 I’m a `@qiskit` Advocate currently developing a backend-sim for [qiskit-experiments](https://github.com/Qiskit/qiskit-experiments)
-- 💞️ I’m looking for Quantum Hardware discussions, projects or courses
+- 💞️ I’m looking for projects on Quantum Hardware/Control while applying for grad school.
 - 📫 You can reach me `@rupeshknn` on twitter or drop a mail at rupeshknn@[`That google mail service`](https://www.gmail.com)

 <!---